joekariuki/stockpicker/README.md

 - Explains why other companies were not chosen
 - Optionally sends push notifications with the decision

+### 4. Email Agent (Email Notification Agent)

+- Reads the investment thesis report from the output file
+- Formats the report as a professional HTML email
+- Sends the investment thesis via email to the configured recipient

 ### Manager Agent

 The manager agent coordinates the workflow, delegates tasks, and keeps the system focused on selecting the best investment opportunity.